Automatic continuity of abstract homomorphisms between locally compact and Polish groups: Rigidity of finitely generated profinite groups

 Let $G$ be a group and let $F_s$ denote the free group on $s$ generators $x_1,\ldots,x_s$.
 By the universal property of $F_s$, every $s$-tuple $\mathbf g=(g_1,\ldots,g_s)$ of elements of $G$ determines a unique homomorphism $\phi_{\mathbf g}:F_s\longrightarrow G$, with $\phi_{\mathbf g}(x_i)=g_i$.
 Let $w\in F_s$ be a word, i.e. an element in the free group.
 The \emph{word map} maps $\mathbf g $ to $\phi_{\mathbf g}(w)$.
 To put it differently, we express $w$ as a word $w=w(x_1,\ldots,x_s)$ in the generators $x_1,\ldots,x_s$ and then we substitute $g_i$ for $x_i$ in $w$, for $i=1,\ldots,s$, and consider the resulting element $w(g_1,\ldots,g_s)$ in $G$.
 The image of the word map is the \emph{verbal set}

 The corresponding \emph{verbal subgroup} is

 For example if $s=2$ and $w=[x_1,x_2]$, then $G^w$ is the set of all commutators in $G$ and $w(G)$ is the commutator group of $G$.

 A topological group $G$ is called \emph{topologically finitely generated} if there exists a finitely generated dense subgroup in $G$.
-If $G$ is compact then $G$ is said to have \emph{finite generating rank} in the sense of \cite[Definition 12.15]{HMCompact}.
-Such groups are automatically second countable if they are even profinite by \cite[Proposition 12.28]{HMCompact} and so they are metrizable by \cite[Corollary~A4.19,~p.~838]{HMCompact}.
+For the case of compact groups, this is also called a compact group of \emph{finite generating rank} in \cite[Definition 12.15]{HMCompact}.
+A profinite group which is topologically finitely generated is second countable by \cite[Proposition 12.28]{HMCompact} and in particular metrizable by \cite[Corollary~A4.19,~p.~838]{HMCompact}.

 Nikolov--Segal proved that in a topologically finitely generated profinite group $G$ every abstract subgroup of finite index is open \cite[Theorem 1.1]{NikolovSegal}.
 In the course of their proof they show implicitly that every open subgroup of $G$ contains a verbal open subgroup; this is worked out in detail in \cite[Lemma~15]{Pejic}.
 Using this result, it is shown in \cite[Theorem 16]{Pejic} that every topologically finitely generated profinite group $G$ carries a \emph{unique} Polish group topology.
 We generalize this below.
 First we need an auxiliary result.